JarekToro/tsed/docs/introduction/capabilities.md

 ## Platform features support

-Here are the features list provided by Ts.ED and the compatibility with the different platforms:
+Here is the feature list provided by Ts.ED and the compatibility with the different platforms:

 <div class="table-features">